-Electricity trader company GEN-I on Serbian power market28.
-February 2013. / News Serbia Energy
+Electricity trader company GEN-I on Serbian power market, News Serbia Energy

 Slovenian Company GEN-I broker and trader of electricity announced that it has entered Slovenian capital assets market and that its electricity market entrance in Serbia is assisted from Slovenian NLB Bank.